-The General Provisions in Division G, of the Consolidated and Further Continuing Appropriations Act, 2015 (P.L.
-113-235), apply to this program.
+The General Provisions in Division H, of the Consolidated Appropriations Act, 2016 (P.L.
+114-113), apply to this program.
 Please see Section 5.1 of the HRSA SF-424 Two-Tier Application Guide for additional information.
-Note that these or other provisions will apply in FY 2016, as required by law.

 V. Application Review Information